top of page

 Search

 There’s something magical about life on the road.
-You wake up to birdsong in a forest, or to the crash of waves against the shore.
-The kettle rattles on the stove, you slide open the van door, and fresh air tumbles in.
+You wake up to birdsong in a forest or the crash of waves against the shore.
+The kettle rattles on the stove as you slide open the van door.
+Fresh air tumbles in, invigorating your senses.

-Now imagine stepping outside to pick a handful of blackberries from the hedgerow beside your park-up, or gathering a few fronds of sea lettuce at low tide to sprinkle on tonight’s stir-fry.
-This is the quiet joy of van life foraging UK, combining the freedom of the open road with the simple pleasure of eating what the land and sea provide.
+Now imagine stepping outside to pick a handful of blackberries from the hedgerow beside your park-up.
+Or gathering a few fronds of sea lettuce at low tide to sprinkle on tonight’s stir-fry.
+This is the quiet joy of van life foraging UK.
+It combines the freedom of the open road with the simple pleasure of eating what the land and sea provide.

 But foraging isn’t just about free food.
-It’s about slowing down, noticing the seasons, connecting to landscapes, and cooking meals that are truly rooted in place.
-It’s also about safety, legality and respect.
-Britain’s countryside is full of delicious wild food, but it also contains poisonous plants, sensitive habitats and strict byelaws.
+It’s about slowing down, noticing the seasons, and connecting to landscapes.
+It’s about cooking meals that are truly rooted in place.
+It’s also about safety, legality, and respect.
+Britain’s countryside is full of delicious wild food, but it also contains poisonous plants, sensitive habitats, and strict byelaws.
 Done wrongly, foraging can cause illness or damage.
 Done rightly, it enriches van life beyond measure.

 This guide is your in-depth companion to foraging as a vanlifer in the UK.
 It covers hedgerows, seaweeds, mushrooms (with very strict cautions), safety, food storage in vans, seasonal calendars, and recipes you can cook on two hobs and a camping stove.
 At around 7,500 words, it’s long, but that’s because good foraging deserves care and detail.